Fenzland/Laroute.sublime/README.md

 # Installing

+### via Package Control (recommend)

+You can install this package via Package Control.
+Run command 'Package Control: Install Package' and search for 'Laroute'.

+### via git

-Before Package Control support this Package.
-You can install this via git.
+You can install this via git as well.

 Step 1.
 Open Packages folder ( You can find it with Menu > Preferences > Browse Packages... ).